Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Be able to make a reasoned judgement about the complex and culturally specific meanings of health within their chosen study site and support this interpretation with evidence

-- Demonstrate high-level written and verbal communication skills
+- Demonstrate high-level written, visual and verbal communication skills